k78ma/quartz/content/2B/MTE 241/Stack.md

 	- JUMP to the return address
 	- POP the return address off of the stack

-If you count the number of PUSHes and POPs, you will notice that they must be equal.
-The function call does not leave anything behind on the stack, and the stack looks exactly like it did before the function call happens.
+**The number of PUSHes and POPs must be equal.** The function call does not leave anything behind on the stack, and the stack looks exactly like it did before the function call happens.
 - This explains why we don’t need to manage the stack ourselves – the rules that govern how it is used guarantee that memory never leaks from the stack, and whatever we put onto it gets removed when we are done.
--  It also explains how C scope rules work – the reason that variables “go out of scope” is because they are popped off the stack,
+-  It also explains how C scope rules work – the reason that variables “go out of scope” is because they are popped off the stack

 >[!info] Nested Function Example
 >It's not hard to convince ourselves that nested function calls don’t need any special machinery to work.
 Let’s assume we make the following function call and that none of the nested functions require local variables: